jgur-psyops/spread-market/README.md

 ## WHY BUY A SPREAD INSTEAD OF A PERP

 Spreads are an all-or-nothing bet that an asset will move in a direction by a certain time.
 Leverage for these positions is far higher than can be typically obtained in perps.
 Consider the example above, where a call spread buyer controls an asset worth 100 for just 1 token in premium.
 If the price ends above 105, they earn 5 tokens, a profit of 400\%.
+A spread with that level of leverage could be wiped out by tiny movements in the other direction.

 Buyers seeking high delta exposure may prefer spreads over perps.
 Volatility traders may also buy both sides, e.g. buy both the call and put side (essentially forming a strangle), a trade that is harder to manage with perps.

 The key advantage vs perps is that perps require maintenance and have a chance to be liquidated.
 Spreads are purchased once and are safe until expiry.
 After expiration, they can be redeemed any time, making them more fire-and-forget for traders that don't want to actively manage positions every day.
 Spreads are also cash-settled for both LPs and buyers, so you only need to hold stablecoin, which avoids some common de-pegging and smart contract risks.

-The downside is that spreads earn nothing unless the asset finishes in-the-money.
+The downside, of course, is that spreads earn nothing unless the asset expires in-the-money.

 ## WHAT DOES THE ADMINISTRATOR CONTROL